NelsonAlemanMoreno/ConceptArt/README.md

-# Concept Art work
+# Concept Art [MSCH-G 424]
-MSCH-G 424 2024
+## Coursework for IU Bloomington concept art for digital media in the fall 2024.
+Instructed by Autumn Almeida

-## Description
+covers the concept art phase in most digital media production demostantings techniques on how to quickly convey a visual ideas such as Characters, costumes, environments, props, lighting schemes, user interfaces.
+Coursework was done quickly and has undergone significant revisions following initial prompts, instructor and peer feedback.

-**Assignments for IU bloomington MSCH-G 4240 Course.**
+### A1 projects - Character Sheet

-A1 projects - character sheet
+rendering and formatting your character sheet

 Sketchbook 1 - character artstyle